STEPHANIE D'ABRUZZO

 directed by Jason Moore

-original cast recording available on CD, Amazon and iTunes
+original cast recording available on CD and LP, Amazon and iTunes

 L-R: Jordan Gelber, Natalie Venetia Belcon, Nicky, Rick Lyon (hidden), Princeton,